Martin-H1/TinyComp/README.md

 # Parsing
 This process is where the rubber meets the road.
 The token list is scanned and an abstract syntax tree is built.
 The root of the tree is the global name space which contains the static variables, and the program entry point called main.
+Nodes of the tree consist of type field and array of child nodes.
+For example an assignment node would have two children for the source and target.

 # Code Generation
 This process is controlled by a target command line option to produce code suitable for a specific target architecture.
-It walks the AST and emits corresponding assembler constructs.
+It depth first traverses the AST and emits corresponding assembler constructs.
 Final object file generation is done via an assembler for the target platform.